lfilho/cosco.vim/README.md

 ```vim
 nmap <F9> :AutoCommaOrSemiColonToggle<CR>
 ```
-This will show a missage about the current state of the auto insetion mode (ON / OFF).
+This will show a message about the current state of the auto insetion mode (ON / OFF).
 By default what triggers the auto insertion is leaving insert mode (`InsertLeave` event).
 This can be modified by changing the desired events in the events list:

 ```vim